Wednesday, May 23rd

 • Bezalel: Academy of arts and design in Jerusalem, which awards both Bachelor's and graduate degrees.

-• The Institute for Art at Tel Chai College: Offers different tracks based on specialties, and located in the Galilee.
+• The Institute for Art at Tel Chai College: Offers different tracks based on specialties, and located in the Upper Galilee.

-Relevant Links
+Relevant Link:

 Interview